Carrots

 Carrots are easy to grow once you’ve got them germinated and there are only a few problems which sometimes occur.
 Here’s what to watch for:

-• Root nematodes – these microscopic worm-like creatures also cause forking and root distortion.
+- Root-knot nematodes – these microscopic worm-like creatures also cause forking and root distortion.
 Impossible to remedy once the root is damaged so it’s best to focus on prevention.
-Improve organic content of soil and practice crop rotation.
+Treat the soil with OCP eco-nemguard at sowing time and then reapply every 4-6 weeks to protect the developing roots.
+Improve organic content of soil with compost and manures and practice crop rotation.

 Other Problems with Carrots